 However, some people who have parents that feel they must make tough comments to help their kids rise to each challenge.
 I am glad that my mom was not this kind of parent, but a child with a more blunt and direct personality may enjoy this type of parenting.
 It is always interesting to realize a person's home environment and personality type both go into shaping their personality.

-However, if you friend continues to make hurtful comments when you are trying on clothes and says nothing looks good on you, then you need to make some ground rules about future social outings.
-For example you can tell your friend "I enjoy many things that our friendship has to offer, but I feel uncomfortable clothes shopping with you because_______," and you fill in the blank.
+However, if your friend continues to make hurtful comments when you are trying on clothes and says nothing looks good on you, then you need to make some ground rules about future social outings.
+For example, you can tell your friend, "I enjoy many things that our friendship has to offer, but I feel uncomfortable clothes shopping with you because_______," and you fill in the blank.

-After this you will continue to be positive and constructive by simply making it known that some activities are better to do on your own.
-This same scenario can be applied to any situatioin where your friend is making hurtful comment and you are not able to deal with it.
-For example, maybe you go on skiing trips and she makes fun of your ability, so it is better just to establish some ground rules, and let her know there are certain activities you will not be attending.
+After this, you will continue to be positive and constructive by simply making it known that some activities are better to do on your own.
+This same scenario can be applied to any situation where your friend is making a hurtful comment, and you are not able to deal with it.
+For example, maybe you go on skiing trips, and she makes fun of your ability, so it is better just to establish some ground rules and let her know there are certain activities you will not be attending.

-So when your friend likes to joke and make blunt comments then she might feel more comfortable spending time with people that give her the freedom to do that.
-Do not get into dramatic confrontations, but let your friends know that you need time off to do things for yourself for awhile.
-Take some time to do things you might not be able to to do with that friend, or spend time with other friends that make you feel more comfortable with.
+So when your friend likes to joke and make blunt comments, then she might feel more comfortable spending time with people that give her the freedom to do that.
+Do not get into dramatic confrontations, but let your friends know that you need time off to do things for yourself for a while.
+Take some time to do things you might not be able to do with that friend or spend time with other friends that make you feel more comfortable with.

 Friendship Does Not Equal Happiness

-To be trully happy you must be secure with yourself and not always thinking about friends opinions.
-It does take time, but you can work on self confidence so your friends' comments do not hurt anymore.
-Make sure you take time out for yourself to read self-esteem building books or to just work on a hobby.
+To be truly happy, you must be secure with yourself and not always thinking about friends' opinions.
+It does take time, but you can work on self-confidence so your friends' comments do not hurt anymore.
+Make sure you take time out for yourself to read self-esteem-building books or to just work on a hobby.

-Friendships a gem worth cherishing, but maintaining any and all friendships not the end all and be all to our happiness.
-Even with the best of friendships we have to be happy with ourselves first and then think about friendships second.
+Friendship is a gem worth cherishing, but maintaining any and all friendships is not the end-all and be-all to our happiness.
+Even with the best of friendships, we have to be happy with ourselves first and then think about friendships second.
 This was an especially hard lesson for me to learn because I always felt like I needed someone's approval to be happy, but I finally learned I only need my own approval.